 In 2012, North Carolina artist Laura Ginn Bailey took rat eating to gourmet heights.
 She organized a five-course dinner with rats as the star ingredient, as part of her Tomorrow We will Feast Again art exhibit in Allegra La Viola Gallery in New York.
 A vegetarian before the event, Laura Ginn Bailey butchered, skinned, and prepared the rats herself, with the help of Chef Yuri Hart.
 The artist also used the rats’ pelt to make herself a cocktail dress, which she wore to the event.

 Curious about how rat tastes?
 Here are some things you can expect as you partake of a meal made of rat.

 The smell.
 No matter how clean they are, rats will always smell like the rodents that they are.
 It is a distinctive smell akin to urine, although some would say that the smell reminds them of warm tortillas.
 This scent is due to the oil that rats secrete onto their skin.
 While skinning and cooking rats would diminish the odor, you can still detect a hint of smell from the meat.

 The taste.
 Rats have a distinctive taste, much like their smell.
 Pungent and gamey, they taste like rabbit or raccoon.
-To the least discerning, it will be difficult to distinguish their taste when blended with other meats.
+To the least discerning, it won’t be easy to distinguish their taste when blended with other meats.
 In Laos, however, farmers can distinguish different rodent species according to the way they taste.

-Eating rats may not be a popular thing right now, but as more adventurous conceptualizers like Bailey and cooks like Yuri Hart come forward, it probably won’t be long until rodent eating (clean and crop-fed rodents at least) becomes acceptable practice in more locations, the United States included.
+Eating rats may not be a popular thing right now.
+Still, as more adventurous conceptualizers like Bailey and cooks like Yuri Hart come forward, it probably won’t be long until rodent eating (clean and crop-fed rodents at least) becomes an acceptable practice in more locations, the United States included.